 The Caravel Exploring the African Coasts

 The grand ambition of Henry was the discovery of unknown regions of the world.
-As governor of the Algarve, Heinrich initiated an ambitious program in 1418 to open up a sea route to India.
+As governor of the Algarve, Henry initiated an ambitious program in 1418 to open up a sea route to India.
 Now, Henry started to explore the coast of Africa, most of which was unknown to Europeans in these days.
 His objectives included finding the source of the West African gold trade and the legendary Christian kingdom of Prester John, and stopping the pirate attacks on the Portuguese coast.
 At that time the ships of the Mediterranean were too slow and too heavy to make voyages like these.
 Under his direction, a new and much lighter ship was developed, the caravel, which could sail further and faster as all ships so far.
 In 1419, Henry’s father appointed him governor of the province of the Algarve and in 1420, Henry gained appointment as the governor of the very rich Order of Christ, the Portuguese successor to the Knights Templar, which had its headquarters at Tomar.

 From the outset, Portuguese pilots and captains were obliged to record in secret logbooks, the Roteiros, all experiences and knowledge gained during their voyages that were important for navigation.
 In the second half of the 15th century, the Portuguese already used the quadrant: The geographical latitude could be calculated by determining the height of the polar star.
 Until the death of the Infante, more than 2000 nautical miles of West African coastal waters were navigated and mapped.
 Henry the Navigator’s motives were manifold in nature.
 On the one hand it was hoped to circumvent or eliminate the Arabs in the trade with pepper, gold, ivory and slaves, on the other hand the prince was interested in the promotion and spread of the Christian faith.